debug-js/debug/README.md

 ## Usage

- With `debug` you simply invoke the exported function to generate your debug function, passing it a name which will determine if a noop function is returned, or a decorated `console.error`, so all of the `console` [format string goodies](https://developer.chrome.com/devtools/docs/console-api#consolelogobject-object) you're used to work fine.
-A unique color is selected per-function for visibility.
+`debug` exposes a function; simply pass this function the name of your module, and it will return a decorated version of `console.error` for you to pass debug statements to.
+This will allow you to specify which modules you wish to see debug statements from when working an issue.

 Example _app.js_: